THEOplayer/iOS-Connector/Code/Uplynk/docs/03-ping.md

 **Feature Assumptions**
 We assume the SSAI information returned through the Ping API to be of a certain format, which we compile from examples and our own testing.
 The documentation does not define the structure of this payload very well and only states that it is "like the object returned in Preplay requests", though the formats are not a one-on-one match.

-This feature currently excludes client-side ad tracking and VPAID support.

 **Assumptions**

 - THEOplayer assumes the availability of the Ping API and Uplynk content servers to be 100%, since these identify and provide the necessary streams for playback with this feature.